kevinohuchukwu/4.-Biomarkers-in-AD-Diagnosis2023/README.md

 *	xgboost is included for advanced tree-based models.

 Please note that the dependencies may require Python 3.6 or greater.
 It is recommended to install and maintain all packages using conda or pip.

+## Understanding the data
+Understanding the data in this context involves the following key observations and insights:
+### Segregation of Data
+1. Baseline and Non-Baseline Data:
+*	The dataset is divided into two distinct classifications:
+*	Baseline data: Includes 2,155 entries where the variable 'VISCODE' is 'bl'.
+This represents the initial condition of participants before any interventions or noticeable disease progression.
+*	Non-baseline data: Contains 11,760 entries where 'VISCODE' is not 'bl', representing follow-up observations.
+*	The analysis prioritizes baseline data to focus on participants' initial states.
+2. Variable Focus:
+*	Key variables of interest include:
+*	AGE
+*	PTGENDER
+*	APOE4
+*	Baseline-related measures.
+### Preliminary Insights
+3. Participants:
+*	The dataset comprises 2,155 unique patients, each identified by 'PTID'.
+*	Among 26 visit codes, 'VISCODE' is primarily 'bl', reinforcing the emphasis on baseline data.
+#### 	ADNI-2 Trial Insights:
+*	The trial includes 710 participants and focuses on cognitive conditions at varying stages:
+#####  SMC (Significant Memory Concern):
+*	Participants self-reported memory issues but scored within a normal cognitive range (CDR = 0).
+*	These participants showed no persistent memory loss or forgetfulness.
+*	CN (Cognitively Normal):
+*	Participants with no significant cognitive impairment.
+*	MCI (Mild Cognitive Impairment):
+*	Further classified into early (EMCI) and late (LMCI) subtypes.
+*	Represents cognitive decline stages without severe memory loss.

+## Purpose and Objectives
+### 	Research Goals:
+*	The focus is on identifying initial conditions and understanding the baseline characteristics of participants.
+*	The analysis aims to:
+    *	Address potential concerns or data gaps.
+    *	Generate preliminary insights.
+    *	Formulate hypotheses about the dataset to support predictive modeling.

+6. Data Selection and Quality: o	The study involves careful curation of variables relevant to research objectives, ensuring irrelevant columns are removed. o	Prioritized baseline data provides a foundation for evaluating participants' conditions at the study's onset.

+This dataset offers a rich source of information to analyze baseline cognitive states and demographic variables in participants of the ADNI-2 trial.
+By segregating the data into baseline and non-baseline classifications and focusing on relevant variables, the study can develop meaningful insights into early-stage cognitive conditions and factors influencing disease progression.
+This understanding lays the groundwork for hypotheses that explain observed patterns in the data.